Skip to navigation Skip to content Skip to subnav

 • § 106.
 Ownership of stock in other corporations

-When a corporation subject to the regulation of the Public Service Commission, prior to April 2, 1915, was authorized by its charter or otherwise to hold stock in another corporation, such public service corporation may petition the Public Utility Commission for authority to increase the amount of stock of such other corporation which may be owned by the petitioning corporation.
-If the Commission finds and adjudges that such increase will promote the general good of the State, it may issue its certificate and order authorizing the same, and thereupon the charter or articles of incorporation shall be amended to conform to such order.
+When a corporation subject to the regulation of the Public Service Commission, prior to April 2, 1915, was authorized by its charter or otherwise to hold stock in another corporation, the public service corporation may petition the Public Utility Commission for authority to increase the amount of stock of the other corporation that may be owned by the petitioning corporation.
+If the Commission finds and adjudges that an increase will promote the general good of the State, it may issue its certificate and order authorizing the same, and the charter or articles of incorporation shall be amended to conform to the order.
 (Amended 1959, No. 329 (Adj.
 Sess.), § 39(b), eff.
 March 1, 1961; 1985, No. 224 (Adj.
-Sess.), § 3.)
+Sess.), § 3; 2023, No. 85 (Adj.
+Sess.), § 352, eff.
+July 1, 2024.)

 • § 107.
 Acquisition of control of one utility company by another; supervision